Have a baby bib / muslin ready, and perhaps a cushion to place under your arm for support.

 The majority of the babies weight will be supported by the finger and thumb that are under the armpits, and the palm of your hand, so their leaning forward into your hand if that makes sense.

-Any trapped air / pocket of gas will "burble" up eventually, and the baby will burn this out.
+Any trapped air / pocket of gas will "burble" up eventually, and the baby will burp this out.

 Alternatively, you may notice that the baby passes wind during the feeding session which is also a good sign.